Marketing is the new sales

-A technique that many salespeople use is to try to find a common interest with their prospects.
-It is an extension to the “people buy from people” statement.
-People also buy from people they fell they have something in common with.
+A technique that many salespeople use is to try to find a common interest in their prospects.
+It is an extension of the “people buy from people” statement.
+People also buy from people they feel they have something in common with.

 If you are still learning something, say so.
 People appreciate knowing that you are in the same place as they are.
 They like the opportunity to learn with you.
 I freely admit that I am still learning most things, but when I gain an understanding of something, I try to share how I got there.

 If your business targets a specific type of person or people with a specific interest, highlight the fact.
 This will attract the right audience of people who can relate to what you are saying.